TANG DYNASTY GLAZED SOLDIER

 Period: Tang dynasty, 618-906 AD

-Condition: Fine, top of the head and legs from below the knee restores, executed in white plaster, unglazed.
+Condition: Fine, top of the head and legs from below the knee restored, executed in white plaster, unglazed.
 Crack on the left side of the head due to firing, retouching to the glaze on the left side of the torso.
 There is a small hole in the plaster on the back of the restored legs.
 Extensive chipping to the base, minor chipping of the glaze over the whole and visible craquelure.
 Encrustations over the whole.